Causal Feature Selection via Orthogonal Search: Examples

-\end{itemize} From the above two examples it is clear that even though the internal relations between the variables are nonlinear, all we need is an unbiased linear estimate to estimate the causal parameter in a directed acyclic graph.
+\end{itemize} From the above two examples, it is clear that even though the internal relations between the variables are nonlinear, all we need is an unbiased linear estimate to estimate the causal parameter.